-New Mexico NM Dept of Health 5/6/2020 Large grocery stores, large retail spaces, and all restaurants operating curbside and delivery service No No Yes Νο Beginning May 6, all large grocery and large retail spaces (those greater than 50,000 square feet in size) and all restaurants currently operating curbside and delivery service will be required to ensure that all employees have at least cloth face coverings.
-Retailers will not be required to provide face coverings for customers but are encouraged to post signage strongly encouraging customers to wear their own masks.
-Retailers at their own discretion may require customers to wear masks.
-N/A New Mexico NM Dept of Health 5/11/2020 All essential businesses of any size Νο Νο Yes No Beginning May 11, all essential businesses of any size currently operating under the public health order must also comply with the face covering requirement.
-N/A New York Announcement 6/24/2020 Effective midnight on June 24, New York, New Jersey and Connecticut are imposing a 14-day quarantine period for individuals coming into New York, New Jersey, and Connecticut from a state with a positive test rate higher than 10 per 100,000 residents over a 7-day rolling average or a state with a 10% or higher positivity rate over a 7-day rolling N/A N/A N/A Yes - see next column New York, New Jersey and Connecticut will continually update and publish on their respective websites a list of states to which the new advisory applies.
+New York Announcement 6/24/2020 Effective midnight on June 24, New York, New Jersey and Connecticut are imposing a 14-day quarantine period for individuals coming into New York, New Jersey, and Connecticut from a state with a positive test rate higher than 10 per 100,000 residents over a 7-day rolling average or a state with a 10% or higher positivity rate over a 7-day rolling average.
+N/A N/A N/A Yes - see next column New York, New Jersey and Connecticut will continually update and publish on their respective websites a list of states to which the new advisory applies.
 This information will be updated regularly.
-Reporting indicates that states currently covered include: currently applied to Alabama, Arizona, Arkansas, Florida, North Carolina, South Carolina, Texas, Iltab and Washington N/A New York Announcement The Long Island Region entered Phase 3, in which restaurants/food services and personal care businesses may re-open.
+See link in next column for current list of states.
+List of Restricted States New York Announcement The Long Island Region entered Phase 3, in which restaurants/food services and personal care businesses may re-open.
 Yes Yes Yes Yes - see next column Food Services Summary Guidelines Personal Care Services Guidelines.
 New York Announcement The Mid-Hudson Region entered Phase 3, in which restaurants/food services and personal care businesses may re-open.
 Yes Yes Yes Yes - see next column Food Services Summary Guidelines Personal Care Services Guidelines.
 New York Announcement 6/22/2020 New York City entered Phase 2 of re-opening, joining the Mid- Hudson and Long Island regions.
 Yes Yes Yes Yes - see next column The following businesses remain closed in Phase 2: Malls; indoor on- premises restaurant and bar service; large gathering/event venues; gyms, fitness centers, and exercise classes; video lottery and casino gaming facilities; movie theaters; and places of public amusement.
 Essential and Phase II Retail Businesses New York See abo ve Office-Based Work Guidelines.
 New York Announcement 6/17/2020 Western New York and Capital Regions entered Phase Three.
+Yes Yes Yes Yes - see next column See New York Forward for guidance.
+N/A New York Announcement 6/12/2020 Central New York, Finger Lakes, Mohawk Valley, North Country and Southern Tier Regions entered Phase Three.
 Yes Yes Yes Yes - see next column See New York Forward for guidance.
 N/A

-New York Announcement Central New York, Finger Lakes, Mohawk Valley, North Country and Southern Tier Regions entered Phase Three.
-Yes Yes Yes Yes - see next column See New York Forward for guidance.
-N/A New York Announcement 6/8/2020 New York City entered Phase One reopening, joining all other regions.
+New Yo ork Announcement 6/8/2020 New York City entered Phase One reopening, joining all other regions.
 The Mid-Hudson entered Phase 2 on June 9, and Long Island entered Phase 2 on June 10.
 Yes Yes Yes Yes - see next column See New York Forward for guidance.
-N/A New York Announcement 5/27/2020 The Long Island Region has met all seven metrics to begin phase one of reopening, joining the Mid-Hudson, Capital, Western New York, Central New York, North Country, Finger Lakes, Southern Tier and Mohawk Valley Regions.
+N/A New Y ork Announcement 5/27/2020 The Long Island Region has met all seven metrics to begin phase one of reopening, joining the Mid-Hudson, Capital, Western New York, Central New York, North Country, Finger Lakes, Southern Tier and Mohawk Valley Regions.
 Yes Yes Yes Yes - see next column Businesses that reopen must have a plan to: protect employees and consumers; make the physical workspace safer; and implement processes that lower the risk of infection in the business.
 New York recently published a "Safety Plan Template" for businesses to complete (see next column).
 The plan does not need to be submitted to a state agency for approval, but must be retained on premises of the business and must made available to the New York State Department of Health in the event of an inspection.
 Business Reopening Safety Plan Template